emolter/shift_stack_moons/README.md

 ![alt text](https://github.com/emolter/shift_stack_moons/blob/main/despina_pretty_picture.jpeg?raw=true)

 This image shows the utility of the software.
 The input frames have been shifted to stack on top of Despina, so all the labeled moonlets except Despina appear as streaks.
 If you look closely you can see the individual images that make up Proteus's streak.
 Neptune is a streak, too, but it's so overexposed you can't tell.
 The sidelobes of the PSF can be seen on Despina.
-We compared this stacked PSF to a calibration star PSF and the match is pretty close, so the shift-and-stack is quite accurate.
+I compared this stacked PSF to a calibration star PSF and the match is pretty close, so the shift-and-stack is quite accurate.

 # usage
 1. Open shift_and_stack.py in a text editor